LincaMarius/ISAP-1_Logisim_Simulation/README.md

 - Data – connects to the bus
 - Address – connects to the address bus

-It is noted that the RAM used does not have a #OE control pin for output inhibition, this function is taken over by the #CE pin.
+It is noted that the RAM memory used, type 74LS83, does not have a control pin #OE for output inhibition, this function is taken over by the pin #CE.

 After studying the Block Diagram of the SAP-1 computer, I determined that from a functional point of view the memory is used only in read mode.
 Therefore, it can be considered a ROM memory behavior.